greenbone/docs/src/common/container/workflows.md

 docker-compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition up -d
 ```

-the unix socket should be available at `/tmp/gvm/gvmd/gvmd.sock`.
+The unix socket should be available at `/tmp/gvm/gvmd/gvmd.sock`.
 For example
 to use the socket with [gvm-tools](https://github.com/greenbone/gvm-tools) the
 following command can be executed: